 The link between emotional eating and trauma

 The link between emotional eating and trauma can be uncovered in several life circumstances.
-Usually, trauma victims will engage in emotional eating when triggered by negative emotions directly related to past trauma.
-In essence, this means that trauma victims often eat to escape and numb their negative feelings.
+Usually, trauma victims eat emotionally when triggered by negative emotions related to past trauma.
+Trauma victims often eat to escape and numb their negative feelings.
 Emotional abuse, for example, can lead to low self-esteem, self-critique, and issues with body image, which at the same time can lead to an eating disorder.

 Kids who grow up in stressful environments such as extreme poverty, violence, trauma or experiencing material deprivation tend to have higher stress levels.
-In addition, these kids were observed to eat more in the absence of hunger and have a strong tendency to overeat emotionally.
+In addition, these kids were observed to eat more without hunger and have a strong tendency to overeat emotionally.

 Children who experienced any trauma or abuse are more likely to develop psychological issues, including body image and eating disorders.

-Ongoing stress causes physiological changes that lead to increased hunger and increased cravings for high fat and sugary foods.
+Ongoing stress causes physiological changes that lead to increased hunger and cravings for high-fat and sugary foods.
 Stress can shut down appetite in the short term, but it’s a different story if stress persists.